jasilven/trawl-racket/README.md

 uses fifo method for cleaning old messages out of the way.

 Messages are never persisted anywhere other than memory!
-After messages are posted they will stay in memory and in the message board until new incoming messages pushes them away or when the server terminates.
+After messages are posted they will stay in memory and they are shown in the message board until new incoming messages pushes them away or when the server terminates.

 All posts are posted anonymously with randomly generated userid that is valid until user ends